lemoniris/what-im-doing-rn/README.md

 went to the mall today and then did some errands, day off tomorrow

+catching up on some reading today, im also reading https://en.wikipedia.org/wiki/Fast_Food_Nation, doing something later bc its such a nice day, taking out my fall boots from the garage

 -->
 https://www.instagram.com/reel/C9SwvpRpcd6/ ohhh i want to make this one day, tiramisu from scratch 🤩